 Establishing trust is the key to success

-Organisations are struggling to find a healthy balance between security and convenience during the customer onboarding process.
-When we ask financial institutions what customer onboarding means to them, the answers differ from organisation to organisation.
+Organizations are struggling to find a healthy balance between security and convenience during the customer onboarding process.
+When we ask financial institutions what customer onboarding means to them, the answers differ from organization to organization.
 Some of them highlight the user experience, but most still focus on security and compliance.
 At INNOPAY we say"onboarding is not about compliance; it’s about trust".
 And here we are referring to mutual trust.

-But trust is a two-way street, and sometimes organisations forget that it’s also about the trust that the prospect has in them as an organisation.
+But trust is a two-way street, and sometimes organizations forget that it’s also about the trust that the prospect has in them as an organization.
 Are they who they claim to be?
-The onboarding process should be rock solid, and it should be in line with the impression that the organisation wants to convey.
+The onboarding process should be rock solid, and it should be in line with the impression that the organization wants to convey.
 If an organisation claims to be an innovative and agile player, but the onboarding process contains multiple manual processes and takes weeks to complete, this is likely to result in distrust on the part of the prospect.

 Challenger banks are leading; others must catch up quickly

 Based on the results of INNOPAY's recent benchmark study, it becomes visible that newer and smaller banks, such as N26 and Monese, are outperforming the more established banks in the way they onboard new customers.
 The Benchmark focuses on the customer’s perspective and is based on two variables

 The Effort it takes for the prospect to complete the onboarding process;

 The Response of the organization to the prospect during the onboarding process.